Adamcake/Bolt/README.md

   - note: specify CC and CXX env variables at this stage to direct cmake to the C and C++ compilers you want it to use
 - `cmake --build build`
 - `cmake --install build --prefix build`
+  - note: the last line creates a staging build in the `build` directory, this needs to be done between changing and running the program every time
   - note: if a `--prefix` is not specified, Bolt will be installed to /usr/local, requiring root privileges

 After that, the helper script `./build/bolt.sh` can be used to launch Bolt from its staging location.

 ### Windows
-Windows builds have only been tested using Visual Studio 2022 IDE as Release builds.
+Windows builds have only been tested using Visual Studio 2022 (a.k.a.
+Visual Studio 17) in Release mode, per recommendations by chromium/cef.
 Other configurations may work but have not been tested.
-- `cmake -S . -B build -G "Visual Studio 17" -A x64`
+- `cmake -S . -B build -G "Visual Studio 17"`
   - note: use `-A Win32` instead for 32-bit targets
-- Open the .sln file in the `build` directory with Visual Studio and press F5 to build
+- Open the .sln file created in the `build` directory and go to "Build" > "Build Solution"
 - Create a new directory and copy all of the following into it: bolt.exe, the entire contents of the "Release" and "Resources" directories from your CEF distribution, and the "html" folder from this repository.
 Then you can run bolt.exe from that directory.

 ### Mac